agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-WOS.md

 * Comparative Citation Analysis (WoS most selective indices (SCIE, SSCI and AHCI) contain the most impactful journals in their discipline.)
 * Content Significance (The content in the journal should be of interest, importance, and value to its intended readership and to Web of Science subscribers)

+**Technical Additional Specifications**

+*SEO/UX requirements*

+Clear architecture and navigation
+Clear link between the publishers and journal's website (if applicable)

 [^1]:  Tennant JP.
 Web of Science and Scopus are not global databases of knowledge.
 European Science Editing 2020;46.
 DOI: 10.3897/ese.2020.e51987